jakeleyhr/GetVISTA/README.md

 ## Notes
 * Per the [Ensembl REST API documentation](https://rest.ensembl.org/documentation/info/overlap_region), the maximum sequence length that can be queried with engene or encoords is 5Mb.
 Requests above this limit will fail.
 * Requests to GenBank with gbgene, gbcoords, or gbrecord sometimes fail for reasons unknown.
 If you get an "HTTP Error 400: Bad Request" when running gbcoords or gbrecord, or a failure with no information when running gbgene, try running the command once or twice again, and the query should go through.
-* I have performed most testing of the gb scripts using vertebrates with unambigous gene symbols.
+* I have performed most testing of the gb scripts using vertebrates with unambiguous gene symbols.
 They seem to work well with species and genes with curated genomes, but I cannot guarantee it will work with other types of records.
 * In the graphical representation, if two or more gene transcripts have identical start and end coordinates, only one of the transcripts will be visualised.

 ## Bugs